henkvancann/FNcompGordian/Legend.md

 ### General

-* Summary Differences

-* Ownership
+#### Ownership
 Describe ownership structure and developers.

-* Open Source
+#### Open Source License
-Answer with Yes/No.
 Open-source software releases source code under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software to anyone and for any purpose.
-Open-source software may be developed in a collaborative public manner.
+Open-source software may be developed in a collaborative public manner.<br/>
 * License
 A software license is a legal instrument (usually by way of contract law, with or without printed material) governing the use or redistribution of software.
 A typical software license grants the licensee, typically an end-user, permission to use one or more copies of software in ways where such a use would otherwise potentially constitute copyright infringement of the software owner's exclusive rights under copyright.